-WaitingForRouteTo expresses that the discovery process previously started is still running.
-In this case, if the waiting time for RREP is not expired (i.e., Timeout() > 0), the time-counter is decreased; otherwise, the search for the route is ended.
-If WishToInitiate evaluates to true (depending on a initiator probability parameter), the node wants to start a communication, and the following rule PREPARECOMM is called.
+The function WaitingForRouteTo:Node x Node \rightarrow Bool expresses that the discovery process previously started is still running.
+In this case, if the waiting time for RREP is not expired (i.e., Timeout() > 0), the time-counter is decreased; otherwise, this search for the route is ended, and the counter of the failed attemps is increased by 1.
+If WishTolnitiate(a) evaluates to true (depending on a initiator probability parameter), the node wants to start a communication, and the following rule PREPARECOMM is executed.